wp-plugins/nextcellent-gallery-nextgen-legacy/readme.txt

 = So, who is going to use this plugin? =

-- The aim of NextCellent is provide an alternative for traditional NextGEN users to keep their sites updated without breaking compatibility.
+- The aim of NextCellent is to provide an alternative for traditional NextGEN users to keep their sites updated without breaking compatibility.
 Older subplugins will be also compatible (those which were compatible with version 1.9.13 or earlier).

 - Users who wants to stay working with older NextGEN version (1.9.13) until they're confident enough to make the jump to newest 2.x.x version